New Inn, County Tipperary

-New Inn is a village in County Tipperary in Ireland.
-It is also in the barony of Middle Third, and part of the parish of New Inn and Knockgraffon in the Roman Catholic Archdiocese of Cashel and Emly.
+New Inn or Newinn, historically Lough Kent, is a village in County Tipperary in Ireland.
+It is midway between the towns of Cahir and Cashel.

 Location and access

 It is located in the Golden Vale midway between the market and tourist towns of Cahir and Cashel.
 Bypassed in October 2007 by the M8, the main road through the village is a section of the R639.
 Two other roads, the R687 to Clonmel and the L3121 road to Golden, begin at the centre of the village.

+It is in the barony of Middle Third, and part of the parish of New Inn and Knockgraffon in the Roman Catholic Archdiocese of Cashel and Emly.

 Amenities and facilities

 New Inn has two pubs, two schools, one shop, a convent and church, a Community Centre, a tennis club, and a GAA pitch, which is home to Rockwell Rovers GAA Club.
 To the south of the village is the Outrath Co-op, which serves the large agricultural hinterland of the village.
 Rockwell College, a private secondary school under the Spiritan Education Trust, is situated 3 km from the centre of the village.